 Getting the right information to the right employees is much more challenging when you don’t have them all gathered under one roof.
 But the solution to this problem is fairly simple, as we’ll see later.

 In order to sustain effective communication with remote workers, you’ll need to get your head around telecommunications software.
-Being tech-savvy is important in any case, but it’s absolutely essential when managing remote workers.
+Being tech-savvy is important in any case.
+It’s absolutely essential when managing remote workers.

 This image went viral after a boss accidentally turned herself into a potato during a conference call and couldn’t figure out how to revert the changes.
 The price of not being tech-savvy.